|About this course:|

-In this interdisciplinary course you’ll cover key areas of international development.
+In this interdisciplinary module you’ll cover key areas of international development.
 These include: different models of development; shifting power in the international system; the relationship between poverty, inequality and livelihoods; the impact of conflict and insecurity; and the role of technology and the environment.
-The history of development as a process of change, the power relationships in that process and the different scales at which development takes place from transnational to local, are themes running throughout the course.
+The history of development as a process of change, the power relationships in that process and the different scales at which development takes place from transnational to local, are themes running throughout the module.
 These themes integrate the material – using a mix of case studies, interactive activities, text and DVD – to provide a central narrative encouraging critical appraisal and curiosity.

 Modules at Level 2 assume that you are suitably prepared for study at this level.
 If you want to take a single module to satisfy your career development needs or pursue particular interests, you don’t need to start at Level 1 but you do need to have adequately prepared yourself for OU study in some other way.
 Check with our Student Registration & Enquiry Service to make sure that you are sufficiently prepared.

 International development highlights some of the most pressing challenges facing us in the twenty-first century.
-This course introduces you to the context of development, its contested nature, its links to global processes of economic and social change, and everyday choices and uncertainties.
+This module introduces you to the context of development, its contested nature, its links to global processes of economic and social change, and everyday choices and uncertainties.
 It is open to anyone with a professional or personal interest in international development, international relations, social and political sciences.